ondat/documentation/docs/install/airgapped-clusters.md

 weight: 50
 ---

+> The following page is for Advanced users.
+The full procedure is estimated to
+> take ~60 minutes to completion.

 Clusters without access to the internet require to specifiy explicitly resources that otherwise are automated during the installation.